-- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - (2) Please see "Supplemental Plan of Distribution" in this term sheet for information about fees and commissions.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - (2) Please see "Supplemental Plan of Distribution (Conflicts of Interest)" on page TS-5 of this term sheet for information about fees and commissions.